-- have completed 67% of all attempted coursework, (including transfer work and pass/fail courses) - have achieved a cumulative grade point average in conjuction with units earned, as follows:
+- completed 67% of all attempted coursework (including transfer work and pass/fail courses), AND - achieved a cumulative grade point average, depending on the number of units earned, as follows:

-Units Earned UR GPA
+Units UR Grade Point

+Earned Average

-.25 to 6.86 1.80
+.25 to 6.82 1.50

-6.87 to 14.00 1.90
+6.83 to 15.40 1.70

+15.41 to 23.97 1.85

-14.01 or more 2.00
+23.98 or more 2.00

 In addition, students must complete the requirements for a bachelor's degree within the 150% maximum timeframe allowed.
 That is, as the undergraduate degree program requires 35 units to complete, the maximum number of units attempted to complete the program cannot exceed 52.50 units, including transfer work and pass/fail courses.
-Successful completion of a class means receiving one of the following grades for the class: A, B, C, D, or P.
+Successful completion of a class means receiving one of the following grades for the class: A, B, C, or D.

-Incomplete coursework, withdrawals, and course repetitions impact SAP in the following ways:
+The effect of incomplete coursework, withdrawals, and course repetitions impacts SAP in the following ways:

-- Incomplete coursework (grade =Y) is not included in the GPA or in the number of credits earned but is counted as attempted credit. - Temporarily incomplete coursework (grade = I) is included in attempted credit. - Courses from which a student withdraws are not included in the GPA or in the number of credits earned but are counted as attempted credit. - Repeated courses are counted only one time as earned credits.
+- Incomplete coursework (grade = Y) is not included in the GPA or in the number of credits earned but is counted as attempted credit.
+Temporarily incomplete coursework (grade = I) is included in the GPA and in both earned and attempted credit. - Courses from which a student withdraws are not included in the GPA or in the number of credits earned but are counted as attempted credit. - Repeated courses are counted only one time as earned credits.
 However, credits for each course taken, including all repeated courses, are counted as attempted credit.
-All grades earned in repeated courses will be calculated in the cumulative GPA.
+Both grades will be calculated in the cumulative GPA.